mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/README.md

 <h3>D.Sindbad and Monster</h3>
 <p>
-The problem was set by <a href="">Tarique Abid</a>.
+The problem was set by <a href="">Tarique Abid</a>.Sindbad and his sailors need to determine if they can stay safe on an island with a specific size, considering tunnels between islands connected by secret doors.
+To solve this, we perform prime factorization on the island size and calculate the number and sum of divisors.
+Then, we compare these values with the given constraints.
+If they meet the criteria and there's no overflow, Sindbad and his sailors can stay safe.
+The time complexity of the solution is O(q * sqrt(m)), where q is the number of test cases and m is the maximum island size.
 Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/4.Sindbad%20and%20Monster">D.Sindbad and Monster</a>
 </p>

 <h3>E.Temple Run</h3>